torvalds/linux/Documentation/process/maintainer-netdev.rst

 Occasionally a patch series gets applied before receiving critical feedback, or the wrong version of a series gets applied.

-Making the patch disappear once it is pushed out is not possible, the commit history in netdev trees is immutable.
+Making the patch disappear once it is pushed out is analt possible, the commit history in netdev trees is immutable.
 Please send incremental versions on top of what has been merged in order to fix the patches the way they would look like if your latest patch series was to be